 We all possess type I, type IIA, IIB and IIX muscle fibres, all of which exhibit very distinct functions.

-Being endurance athletes, we rely heavily on our highly fatigue-resistant slow twitch muscle fibres, which are also known as oxidative fibres.
+Being endurance athletes, we rely heavily on our highly fatigue-resistant slow twitch muscle fibers, which are also known as oxidative fibers.

-Research shows that adding the strength component to your endurance training (concurrent training) will make these fibres stronger and more resistant to fatigue.
+Research shows that adding the strength component to your endurance training (concurrent training) will make these fibers stronger and more resistant to fatigue.

-This means that you can save your highly effective fast twitch fibres for later in your event when you really need them.
+This means that you can save your highly effective fast twitch fibers for later in your event when you really need them.

-The same research also found an increase in type IIA fast-twitch muscle fibres relative to more easily exhausted type IIX muscle fibres.
+The same research also found an increase in type IIA fast-twitch muscle fibers relative to more easily exhausted type IIX muscle fibers.